leahbannon/fbd/index.md

 ### Welcome to FBOpen Docs

-FBOpen is a search API of opportunities to work with the U.S. government
+FBOpen is a search API of opportunities to work with the U.S. government.

 * Visit the website that we created to demo our search API, [fbopen.gsa.gov](https://fbopen.gsa.gov).
 * FBOpen API documentation is at [18f.github.io/fbopen](https://18f.github.io/fbopen/).